The Little Girl Who Was Too Fond of Matches (film): Plot

 Soissons commits suicide by hanging; Frère and Alice discover the nude body.
 They decide the body must be buried, but Alice declares they need a coffin and takes Mr. Soissons' horse to the village, where she has never been before.
 As she rides the horse, she feels sexually stimulated, until she comes across a church in congregation.
 Drawn in by the music, she leads her horse into the building, where the attendees and priest react with shock and anger.
 They drag her out, and force her to reveal that Mr. Soissons is dead, and that he had two "sons", one of whom is her.
 When she bites the priest's hand, he angrily orders her taken away.
 Several men take her to a barn and tie her to a pole.
-One of the churchgoers, a young man named Paul-Marie, then enters and unties her, tells her she is female, and notices she is pregnant.
+One of the churchgoers, a young man named Paul-Marie (Alex Godbout), then enters and unties her, tells her she is female, and notices she is pregnant.
 Paul-Marie tells her the villagers will come to the house since they know Mr. Soissons is dead, and that Alice will likely be confined to an orphanage or convent.

 Alice returns to the house to warn Frère that the villagers will come, believing they are evil, and finds Frère trying to dismember their father's body to bury it.
 Frère picks up a rifle and declares himself the new master of the domain; Alice tells him to feel her belly, as she has experienced quickening.
 She then goes to the shed, where she frees Juste, a scarred and mute woman.
 Alice tells Juste she has learned where life comes from.
 Paul-Marie arrives to warn Alice and Frère that the priest, coroner, pathologist and armed police are marching to the property.
 Frère chases Paul-Marie off the land with his rifle, but Alice climbs onto Paul-Marie's motorcycle as they attempt to escape.
 Frère fires his weapon, killing Paul-Marie and causing the motorcycle to crash.

 The villagers capture and restrain Frère while Alice stands over Juste with an ax.
 Alice gathers her belongings and goes back into the house, where she finds a charred corpse she refers to as Mama.
 As Alice's water breaks, she flashes back to a little girl playing with a sparkler as a girl, in the presence of her mother.
 When the sparkler runs out, the first girl's young sister picked up matches and lit one, accidentally igniting the dress of the first girl.
 The mother attempted to save the girl, but also caught fire.
 The father rushed in and attempted to put out the fire on his daughter, leaving his wife to burn.
 In the present, Alice lights matches again and proceeds to burn the house down.
 In labour, she wanders into the forest, where she gives birth and clutches her child.